biomassives/sparkhope/docs/guide/native-culture.md

-# Native Mushroom Species in the Palestine Region
+# Native Mushroom Species in the Mideast Region

-In the Palestine region, several native mushroom species are likely to be found in the wild and on debris.
+In the Mideast, several native mushroom species are likely to be found in the wild and on debris.
 Here are a few notable examples:

 ## 1. Agaricus bisporus (Common Button Mushroom)
 - **Identification**: Look for small to medium-sized mushrooms with a smooth, white to light brown cap.
 The gills are free and white, turning brown as they mature.